 Some schools have a café on campus where students can go to get caffeinated and study well into the night for their exams.
 Being a barista will teach student workers people skills and how to make the perfect Americano.

 Another one of the on-campus jobs that students can apply for is library assistant.
 They will re-shelve books as well as help other students find and check out the books they need.

 7. Admissions Assistant

-Being a tour guide isn’t the only job students can take on in the admissions office.
-They can also assist with data entry, chatting with prospective students and families on the phone and through email, and helping out with any other administrative work around the office.
-Learning administrative work is very helpful because it’s a necessary skill once students graduate and start looking for jobs.
+Being a tour guide isn’t the only job students can take on in the admission’s office.
+They can also assist with data entry, communicate with prospective students and families on the phone and through email, and help out with any other administrative work around the office.
+Learning administrative work can be useful, since it’s a necessary skill for many different kinds of jobs.

 8. Mailroom Attendant

 As a mailroom attendant, students will sort incoming mail and help other students retrieve their packages.

 Students might find on-campus jobs at the dining halls on their campuses.
 They can serve meals and maybe even get to take home free food at the end of the day.

 Campus bookstores tend to be busy places, especially just before classes start, when students buy their textbooks and other school supplies.
 The end of each semester can also be a busy time, due to returns and memorabilia shopping.
 As a bookstore associate, workers will typically need to stock shelves with books and merchandise and learn how to use a point-of-sale system.